 There are many ways to make a “classic” key lime pie – egg yolks or no eggs, baked or no bake, sweetened condensed milk, sour cream – it’s tough to decide which recipe will taste the best!

 I’ve done the baking and taste tests, and I’m happy to share the winning gluten-free recipe for key lime pie!
-As exemplified in my gluten free cookbook, I love to focus on affordable ways to enjoy gluten free pies without sacrificing taste, and this recipe absolutely hits the mark!
+As exemplified in my gluten free cookbook, I love to focus on affordable ways to enjoy easy gluten free pie recipes without sacrificing taste, and this recipe absolutely hits the mark!

 The extra creamy filling has a perfectly balanced flavor with sweetened condensed milk adding sweetness and a touch of sour cream balancing the lime’s citrus.
 Plus, filling sets flawlessly every time without having to use eggs for a binder!